J-Kavanagh-Personal/elliptic-test/README.md

 #### This script uses an api key stored in the .env file that is correlated to etherscan to access data on account addresses.

 This code is written in python and is using the pip package manager as per most python use cases.
-To install the necessary packages use `pip install -r requirements.txt` after pulling the project form github.
+To install the necessary packages use `pip install -r requirements.txt` after pulling the project from GitHub.

-This code will need and etherscan api key which can be found here https://etherscan.io/
+This code will need an etherscan api key which can be found here https://etherscan.io/ though will need a free account.

 This script takes in one augment which is the address hash.
 `python main.py <crypto_address>` where <crypto_address> is the supplied account address.

-This code produces a csv correlated to the account address two csvs are provided for demonstration of the output.
+This code produces a csv correlated to the account address.
+Two csvs are provided for demonstration of the output.

 ### What I have included in CSV Output